 The audio recorders will be pre-programmed by a CONFIG file on the microSD card to record at set periods.
-The middle recorder will record at bird frequencies continuously for two days a week and then 1 minute in every ten minutes, while the recorders at the corners will record at bird frequencies for 1 minute every 10 minutes and listen for bats in between.
+The middle recorder will record at bird frequencies continuously for two days a week and then 1 minute in every ten minutes, while the two recorders at the corners will record at bird frequencies for 1 minute every 10 minutes and listen for bats in between.
 Mark the cards that will be used for the middle AudioMoth with a red dot.

 Download the config files:

 Rename the files so that they are both called "CONFIG".

 At each audio recorder:

 - switch to DEFAULT mode, the green light should blink